-Some recent literature (using other approaches) has assessed the relative importance of systemic and idiosyncratic risk in EMU sovereign yield spreads (see Geyer, Kossmeier and Pischler (2004), Pagano and von Thadden (2004))1 Nevertheless, our results differ in suggesting that it is idiosyncratic factors that mostly drive yield differentials, and that systemic risk plays only a marginal role.
-In this sense, Geyer et al. estimate a multi-issuer state-space version of the Cox-Ingersoll-Ross (1985) model of the evolution of bond-yield spreads (over Germany) for four EMU countries (Austria, Belgium, Italy and Spain).
+Some recent literature (using other approaches) has assessed the relative importance of systemic and idiosyncratic risk in EMU sovereign yield spreads (see Geyer, Kossmeier and Pischler (2004), Pagano and von Thadden (2004) or Favero, Pagano and von Thadden (2007)).
+Nevertheless, our results differ in suggesting that it is idiosyncratic factors that mostly drive yield differentials, and that systemic risk plays only a marginal role.
+In this sense, Geyer et al. estimate a multi-issuer statespace version of the Cox-Ingersoll-Ross (1985) model of the evolution of bond-yield spreads (over Germany) for four EMU countries (Austria, Belgium, Italy and Spain).
 Their main findings are (i) one single ("global") factor explains a large part of the movement of all four processes, (ii) idiosyncratic country factors have almost no explanatory power, and (iii) the variation in the single global factor can to a limited extent be explained by EMU corporate-bond risk, but by nothing else.
-The most striking finding in Geyer et al. (2004) is the virtual absence of country-specific yield-spread risk.
-On the other hand, despite the considerable differences in the methodology and data used, Geyer et al. and Pagano and von Thadden (2004) analysis agree that yield differentials under EMU are driven mainly by a common risk (default) factor and suggest that liquidity differences have at best a minor role in the time-series behaviour of yield spreads.
+The most striking finding in Gever et al. (2004) is the virtual absence of country-specific yieldspread risk.
+On the other hand, despite the considerable differences in the methodology and data used, Geyer et al. and Pagano and von Thadden (2004) analysis agree that yield differentials under EMU are driven mainly by a common risk (default) factor and suggest that liquidity differences have at best a minor role in the time-series behavior of yield spreads.
 Our results differ clearly in suggesting that it is idiosyncratic factors that mostly drive yield differentials.
-Nevertheless, it is important to note that Geyer et al.'s measurement of liquidity variables is more indirect than ours, as they do not use data on bid-ask spreads; furtherm, and that, on the other hand, Pagano and von Thadden work with data taken from the Euro MTS trading platform which includes only the transactions made through this platform and not in the whole market, as we do in our paper.
-Even so, Pagano and von Thadden recognize that fundamental (global) risk and liquidity may interact with each other in non-trivial manners, which allows us to accept that their results are consistent with the ones presented in this paper.
-In
+Nevertheless, it is important to note that Geyer et al.'s measurement of liquidity variables is more indirect than ours, as they do not use data on bid-ask spreads; furthermore, and on the other hand, Pagano and von Thadden work with data taken from the Euro MTS trading platform which includes only the transactions made through this platform and not in the whole market, as we do in our paper.
+However, Favero, Pagano and von Thadden (2007) recognize that aggregate (global) risk and liquidity may interact with each other in non-trivial manners, which allows us to accept that their results are consistent with the ones presented in this paper.
+In particular, these authors propose a simple asset-pricing model with exogenous transactions and endogenous liquidity demand, where a bond's liquidity premium depends both on its transaction cost and on investment opportunities.
+Their model predicts that yield differentials should increase in both liquidity and aggregate risk, with an interaction term of the opposite sign.
+The empirical evidence they find support their predictions.
+Therefore, according to them a direct estimation of the impact of liquidity on prices, i.e. an estimation that ignores the indirect effect caused by the interaction with world-wide risk, is likely to underestimate its impact, which can be amplified or dampened by aggregate risk.
+The sign of this interaction term depends on the covariation between the cost of illiquidity and aggregate risk2 Moreover, their "liquidity risk view" highlights that liquidity is priced not only because it creates trading costs but also because it is itself a source of risk since it changes unpredictably over